base-media-cloud/iconik-io/README.md

 ### Usage

-There are two modes of use for this command-line tool, input, and output.
+There are two modes of use for this command-line tool: `input`, and `output`.